 In scripting content, a logical and linear sequence is the most natural approach, especially when information must be presented in a precise, step-by-step fashion.
 Recall the instructional computer piece we cited.

-Often, however, it's not desirable to use a structured, linear presentation.
+In some types of productions, however, it's not desirable to use a structured, linear presentation.
 In fact, this approach can end up being a bit predictable and boring.

 In dramatic productions, the techniques of using flashbacks (momentarily cutting back to earlier events) or presenting ▲ parallel stories (two or more stories running at the same time) can add variety and stimulate interest.

-Whatever you do, be certain to present the materials in a way that will hold the attention and interest of your audience.
+But whatever the approach, be certain to present the materials in a way that will hold the attention and interest of your audience.
 You can do this by:

 Spicing Up Interviews

-For better or worse, interviews serve as the mainstay of many, if not most, non-dramatic productions.
+For better or worse, interviews serve as the mainstay of many, if not most, nondramatic productions.
 Because of this and the difficulty involved in making interviews interesting, they require special attention.
 (Later, we'll talk about interviewing techniques.)

 Even though "talking heads" can get pretty boring, the credibility of an authority or the authenticity of the person directly involved in the story is generally better than a narrator presenting the same information.

-However, except for rather intense and emotional subject matter, keep in mind that once we see what someone looks like during an interview, you will probably want to enhance interest and pace in your piece during the editing phase by cutting in B-roll (related supplementary) footage.
+However, except for rather intense and emotional subject matter, keep in mind that once you see what someone looks like during an interview, you will probably want to enhance interest and pace in your piece during the editing phase by cutting in B-roll (related supplementary) footage.

 B-roll footage consists of shots of people, objects or places referred to in the basic interview footage -- the A-roll.